 In the case of your company vehicle being involved in a car accident, a dash cam will provide you with footage that can be used as evidence for car insurance claims at court.
 This gadget is not only great for recording everything that goes on in front of the driver, but some models can also be used to record the inside of the vehicle as well.
 Consequently, dash cams can be used to record footage of someone trying to break into your company vehicle or damaging it in any way, which can be crucial evidence for insurance claims.
-In addition, the camera itself may be enough to deter carjackers from a potential car theft.
+In addition, the camera itself may be enough to deter carjackers from

 5. Kill switch

 If all else fails, try setting up a kill switch as a last resort to prevent your company vehicle from getting stolen.
 This method is not the easiest to install, that’s why it is reserved for people who really value their company vehicles and cannot afford to lose them at any cost.
 A kill switch works by cutting electricity to the fuel pump or any other critical system, thus disabling the thief’s ability to start the car without flicking the switch.
 Naturally, it is crucial to keep the switch out of plain sight so that the thief can’t find it.
 Moreover, if you install more of these with a designated order in which they have to be flicked, you’d basically be ‘encrypting’ your car with a password.